Don’t let body odor kill your confidence – feel great again because it’s treatable!

 Why does it Happen?

 When we think of body odor, we usually consider perspiration as the root cause.
 In reality, sweat doesn’t have any odor.
-However, natural body changes and environmental factors may affect sweat characteristics which causes odor.
+However, natural body changes and environmental factors may affect sweat characteristics, which causes odor.

-During menopause, hormonal changes affects how the body digests food.
+During menopause, hormonal changes affect how the body digests food.
 Menopausal women tend to have difficulty when it comes to metabolizing some food.
 Examples are egg, onion and garlic.
 If this happens, your body will smell much like what you just had for dinner.

 Another cause of body odor is increased sugar consumption.
 The bacteria and fungi that often cause odor feed on sugar.
 If you have very high sugar levels in your body, you are prone to that stinky smell.
 Smoking will cause body odor* as well.
 The toxins that you inhale with it may also cause changes in the body.